isomerpages/sciencecentre-emag/_stories/Environment/Romance in Bloom: All About Roses.md

 third_nav_title: Environment
 image: /images/Roses_VD_Article_Feature_Image.png
 ---
-<h4>Love is in the air and roses are the hottest flower of the holiday.
+<h4>Love is in the air, and so is the sweet fragrance of roses.
 This Valentine's Day, get to know the horticultural origins and plant science behind this cherished bloom.</h4>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="A rose." src="/images/Roses_VD_Article_Feature_Image.png">